 What makes this the best artisan sourdough

 I have been working on this recipe for approximately five years, when I first got my little hungry jar of starter in the mail.
 I fed it, read about it, experimented with it, and then got frustrated with it.
 My loaves were flat, hard, stupid looking, and I hated them.
 Recipes said things like “oven spring” and “banneton” and “lame”.
 It was a whole new world, sourdough baking, and I was not ready.

 My starter got tucked in the fridge and starved to death, may it rest in peace.

 A year ago, I tried again.
 I kept the starter on the counter so I could not kill it.
 I gathered recipes and altered them.
 At first, I mostly did things with commercial yeast added, like my sourdough rolls.
 Over time, the starter matured and I began to tackle loaves without yeast.

 I eventually learned that to get an airy, open sourdough loaf, I needed more water in my recipe.
-This leads to a slack dough that wants to flatten out, so a few things are needed to correct that.
+One big problem with this!
+It makes the loaf flat.
+So how do we balance this?

 The next part of the recipe that helps the wet dough’s tendency to flatten out is steam.
 A Dutch oven is perfect for this as it traps the steam created by the bread as it bakes.
 If you don’t have a Dutch oven, you can preheat a baking sheet in your oven and pour water on it to create steam.

 And finally, a secret ingredient called diastatic malt powder helps the dough spring up even more in the oven.
 It also helps brown the crust.